nclarius/nclarius/README.md

 Languages: Python (native language), C++, bash, JavaScript (working proficiency), Java (school knowledge), Prolog (good in reading, intermediate in writing)

-More about my can be found on my [personal website](https://nclarius.github.io).
+More about me can be found on my [personal website](https://nclarius.github.io).